nocko/tdcs/README.md

 [post](https://nocko.se/2012/07/30/brain-zapping-is-fun/) is a good starting point elaborated on slightly below:

- 1. From the CLI:

-     cd tdcs; zip tdcs gerber/* #creates tdcs.zip

- 2. In a web browser: Browse to [oshpark.com](http://oshpark.com), select "Get Started Now", then "Select a file on your computer".
-Select tdcs.zip created above.
+ 1. In a web browser: Browse to [oshpark.com](http://oshpark.com), select "Get Started Now", then "Select a file on your computer".
+Select tdcs.zip in the ``gerbers/`` directory.
 Fill out the name, contact and billing information.

- 3. Wait for boards to arrive.
+ 2. Wait for boards to arrive.
 While you're waiting you'll want to checkout bom.txt for a list of parts to order and this [post](https://nocko.se/2012/07/30/brain-zapping-is-fun/) for some accessories you'll want.